dbrooks95/StatTrackerApp/README.md

 # Apex Legends Stat Tracker

-> Full stack app built with Vue + Express using the Tracker Network API to look up basic player stats.
+> Full stack Web application built with Vue + Express using the Tracker Network public API to track player stats from Apex legends.
+See it in action [Here](https://stat-tracker-spa.herokuapp.com/) or build your own with the instructions below!

 ## Quick Start